-The Australian dairy export index declined this week, the result of weaker commodity prices and despite a lower Australian dollar.
+The Australian dairy export index fell marginally this week, the result of a stronger Australian dollar and despite steady-to-higher product prices.

-These factors combined to prune 0.5 points from the index, which now stands at 196.2 – the lowest in 11 weeks.
-The weekly spot commodity milk value for southern Australian dairy manufacturers fell two cents to $5.53/kgMS.
+These factors combined to prune 0.4 points from the index, which now stands at 194.8.
+The weekly spot commodity milk value for southern Australian dairy manufacturers declined 2 cents to $5.43/kgMS.

 Take Note: – The index is an indicator of spot trends in gross export returns to the Australian dairy industry based on quoted Australasian dairy commodity export spot prices, movements in currency and the mix of total milk usage in product exports by the Australian industry.